ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 ```

 ### Deploying
 To deploy my application I used Heroku for the first time.
-It's easy to use, but my deployment isn't finished yet.
-Something went wrong with the `favicon path` 😕 .
+It's easy to use, but my deployment had some issues with don't `GET` the `path` and the `favicon`.
+Now that issue is fixed to replace the `PORT` in my `app.js` with `process.env.PORT || 5000`.

 ```
 1. heroku create // Create heroku CLI